curroramos/DRONING/Exhibition/README.md

 If you encounter any issues or errors while using the hand detection and drone control system, consider the following troubleshooting steps:

 - Make sure you have the necessary dependencies installed correctly.
-- Verify that your webcam and the drone's camera are properly connected and accessible.
+- Verify that your webcam or the drone's camera are properly connected and accessible.
 - Check the configuration file for any incorrect settings or parameters.
 - Ensure proper lighting conditions and hand positioning for accurate hand detection.
 - If the issue persists, please [create an issue](<repository-url>/issues) in this repository, providing detailed information about the problem you are facing.